rkgofiitk/academic-issues.github.io/Topics/NEP_dualDegree.md

 The IIT system, by and large, has remained free from interference from the principal regulatory agencies until now.
 Compared to the state or central universities, the IITs excelled and are recognized worldwide for their engineering undergraduate programs.
 Some odd UGC Chairpersons did try to exercise their control over the IIT system by sending out its missives from time to time.
 However, IITs have succeeded in ignoring them effectively.
-So, though conflicts occasionally arose regularly, all three bodies were happy to leave things at a level where confrontations were avoided over non-compliance issues by the IITs in the past.
+So, though conflicts arose occasionally, all three bodies were happy to leave things at a level where confrontations were avoided in the past.
+I am not sure if HECI may influence the IIT council in its decision-making, or any IITs will still be allowed to ignore HECI as they did to UGC.

 The government intends to bring non-compliance to the forefront to achieve standardization in higher education.
 Otherwise, I don't see a reason for creating an umbrella agency like HECI.
-I am not sure what will be the exact role of HECI with respect to the IIT system.
-IIT Council governs IITs.
-I am not sure if HECI may influence the IIT council in its decision-making, or any IITs will still be allowed to ignore HECI as they did to UGC.

 The question is whether HECI becomes a body like Niti ayog or a commission of compliances like SEBI or even TRAI.
 We should wait and watch how HECI shapes up to become a full-fledged controlling plus standardization agency and what comes under its ambit.
 However, the compliance issue is going to be hard